 People want feedback.
 They want to hear the truth.
 And you don't have to waste time by trying to come up with silly statements before and after.
 It's pretty clear you're giving them feedback or frustrated with something.
 Your best bet is to skip the, “I hope this finds you well,” because it doesn't come across as authentic.

 So skip the front sweets and the, “looking forward to…” at the end.

-That last point needs to be reinforced with this rule.
-Don’t ramble.
-Know why you’re writing.
+That last suggestion for writing difficult emails needs to be reinforced with this suggestion.
+Don't ramble.
+Know why you're writing.
 And articulate it.
 State it.
 Sooner rather than later.

 “I'm writing to let you know you didn't get the job.”

 “I want to let you know that as of today we'll be closing/cancelling/discontinuing…”

 “After 8 years working with an incredible team of people, I've decided it's time to take my talents….”

 Some people put paragraphs of the story at the beginning of a difficult email because they're trying to create a larger narrative.
 And those emails just end up rambling.
 Don't do it.